jenkinsci/delphix-plugin/README.md

 Install through Jenkins Plugin Manager or download [here](https://plugins.jenkins.io/delphix).

-## <a id="requirements"></a>Delphix Engine Requirements
+## <a id="requirements"></a>Delphix Requirements

-Data Control Tower v7.0.1 and greater with one or more connected Delphix Continuous Data Engines v6.0.14.2 and greater.
+- Data Control Tower v7.0.1 and greater
+- One or more connected Delphix Continuous Data Engines v6.0.14.2 and greater.

 [Consult our DCT documentation for more information](https://dct.delphix.com/docs).